minio/docs/source/reference/deprecated/mc-ilm-rm.rst

 .. mc-cmd:: id

    *Required* The unique ID of the rule.
-Use :mc:`mc ilm ls` to list bucket rules and retrieve the ``id`` for the rule you want to remove.
+Use :mc:`mc ilm rule ls` to list bucket rules and retrieve the ``id`` for the rule you want to remove.

    Mutually exclusive with :mc:`mc ilm rm all`